The variance of a general class of multiplicative functions in short intervals: Variance for general class of multiplicative functions

 \subsection{General class of multiplicative functions}

-The objective of the present paper is to introduce general classes of multiplicative functions and study their local behaviour.
-This leads us to obtain local behaviour of many interesting multiplicative functions which are discussed in Subsection \ref{applications}.
+The main objective of this section is to introduce general classes of multiplicative functions and analyze their local behavior.
+In doing so, we also uncover the local behavior of several extensively studied multiplicative functions, which are primarily discussed in Section \ref{section 1} and further explored in the Appendix (Section \ref{appendix}).